IR-2013-77, Sept. 26, 2013

-Many of the more than 11 million taxpayers who requested an automatic six-month extension this year have yet to file.
+Many of the more than 12 million taxpayers who requested an automatic six-month extension this year have yet to file.
 Though Oct.
-15 is the last day for most people, some still have more time, including members of the military and others serving in Iraq, Afghanistan or other combat zone localities who typically have until at least 180 days after they leave the combat zone to both file returns and pay any taxes due.
-People with extensions in parts of Louisiana and Mississippi affected by Hurricane Isaac also have more time, until Jan.
-11, 2013, to file and pay.
+15 is the last day for most people, some still have more time, including members of the military and others serving in Afghanistan or other combat zone localities who typically have until at least 180 days after they leave the combat zone to both file returns and pay any taxes due.
+People with extensions in parts of Colorado affected by severe storms, flooding, landslides and mudslides also have more time, until Dec.
+2, 2013, to file and pay.

 Check Out Tax Benefits